1974 French Embassy attack in The Hague

 A helmeted policeman stands at the entrance of the French Embassy during the siege, 15 September 1974.

 The 1974 French Embassy attack in The Hague was an attack and siege on the French Embassy in The Hague in the Netherlands starting on Friday 13 September 1974.
 Three members of the Japanese Red Army (JRA) stormed the embassy, demanding the release of their member Yatsuka Furuya.
 The ambassador and ten other people were taken hostage.
-The siege and negotiations lasted five days, resulting in the release of Furuya, the embassy hostages and a safe flight out of the Netherlands for the terrorists.
+The siege and negotiations lasted five days, resulting in the release of Furuya and the embassy hostages, and a safe flight out of the Netherlands for the terrorists.
 During the incident, a café in Paris was bombed which was linked to the embassy crisis.

 Background

 The Japanese Red Army was a communist terrorist organisation dedicated to eliminating the Japanese government and monarchy and launching a worldwide revolution.
 The organisation carried out many attacks and assassinations in the 1970s, including the Lod Airport massacre in Tel Aviv two years earlier.